 TLDR

-- Synthesize existing research (academic papers, reports, internal studies) to inform design decisions
+- Synthesize existing research (academic papers, industry reports, internal studies) to inform design decisions before you run a single interview

-- Use during discovery, before redesigns, or when entering new problem spaces
+- Use during discovery, before redesigns, or when entering a problem space where your team lacks direct experience

-- Define research questions, identify sources, organize thematically, then synthesize into recommendations
+- Define research questions, identify sources, organize thematically, then synthesize into concrete recommendations

-- Set time limits (5 hours or less) and stop when sources start repeating findings
+- Set time limits (5 hours or less for focused reviews) and stop when sources start repeating findings

-- Common pitfalls: searching too broadly, summarizing vs. synthesizing, ignoring internal research
+- Common pitfalls: searching too broadly, summarizing instead of synthesizing, ignoring internal research, failing to connect findings to actual decisions

-A literature review in UX is a systematic examination of existing research, case studies, design patterns, and documented user insights related to a specific design challenge.
-Unlike academic reviews, it's fundamentally different.
+A UX literature review is a systematic examination of existing research, case studies, design patterns, and documented user insights related to a specific design challenge.
+It's structured, time-bound, and built for immediate application rather than theoretical completeness.

-Both types of research—internal and external—form what Nielsen Norman Group calls "foundational parts of any emerging research project".
-This secondary research minimizes costs and wins stakeholder buy-in.
+Both types of research form what Nielsen Norman Group calls "foundational parts of any emerging research project".
+Starting with secondary research minimizes costs and builds the evidence base you need before investing in primary fieldwork.

-The goal isn't theoretical completeness.
-It's practical application that informs immediate design decisions.
+The goal is practical application that informs the specific design decisions in front of you.

 Literature reviews aren't necessary for every project.
 They deliver maximum value in specific scenarios, not as default practice.